yogidevendra/docs/docs/dtmanage.md

 #### When Kerberos Security is Enabled

-When your hadoop cluster has security enabled with Kerberos, there will be four additional controls in the installation wizard:
+When your Hadoop cluster has security enabled with Kerberos, there will be four additional controls in the installation wizard:

 - **Kerberos Principal**: The Kerberos principal (e.g. primary/instance@REALM) to use on behalf of the management console.
 - **Kerberos Keytab**: The location (path) of the Kerberos keytab file to use on the gateway node's local file system.